vremenar/rpi-setup/README.md

 ## Portainer
 [Portainer](https://github.com/portainer/portainer) is a GUI for the management of Docker and part of the RPi.
 ## Prometheus, Grafana, AlertManager, and cAdvisor
 Enable monitoring of the health of Raspberry Pi, Docker containers, and Traefik.
 Some sample Grafana dashboards are included for Raspberry Pi, Docker, and Traefik metrics.
+If you are using Hue lights in your home, hue-exporter for Prometheus is included.
 ## PiHole
 [PiHile](https://github.com/pi-hole/pi-hole) is a network ad-blocker.
 It sinkholes the DNS queries of ad systems.
 Love it.
 ## no-ip2 and Cloudflare-DDNS